Adachi, Tokyo: Education

+Tokyo Denki University is located in the area.

 Tokyo Future University is located in the area.

 Sister cities

 Adachi has sister-city relationships with Belmont, Australia.
 Within Japan, Adachi has similar ties with the city of Uonuma (formerly the town of Koide) in Niigata Prefecture, Yamanouchi in Nagano Prefecture, and the city of Kanuma in Tochigi Prefecture.

 Transportation

 Rail

 The primary railway station in the city is Kita-Senju Station.